OWASP/wstg/document/5-Reporting/README.md

 ### 1.7 Disclaimer

-**A disclaimer providing legal protection.
-The below example should be modified to your use case and shouldn't be used as is.**
+You may wish to provide a disclaimer for your service.
+Always consult a legal professional in order to create a legally-binding document.

+The following example is for illustrative purposes only.
+It should not be used as-is and does not constitute legal advice.

 *This test is a "point in time" assessment and as such the environment could have changed since the test was run.
 There is no guarantee that all possible security issues have been identified, and that new vulnerabilities may have been discovered since the tests were run.
 As such, this report serves as a guiding document and not a warranty that the report provides a full representation of the risks threatening the systems at hand.*